-It was 2003.
-I had a dream to start a senior housing company that was defined by the human touch, where love and goodness reigned in every corner—a true home that was resident-centered, where all decisions have, at their core, our residents.
+“It was 2003.
+I had a dream to start a senior housing company that was defined by the human touch— where all decisions have, at their core, our residents.
 I wanted to re-create my grandmother’s house, a place where one can go and feel a sense of family.”

 Ken continues recounting the opening chapter of MorningStar: “I had been searching for a company name for months.
-Nothing seemed quite right.
-I wanted something that was alive, comforting, but offered a powerful, guiding force.
-Most importantly, a name that spoke to the passion I have for bringing loving care to seniors.
+I wanted something that was alive and comforting, but offered a powerful, guiding force—even more, a name that spoke to the passion I have for bringing loving care to seniors.